4.63.2 LB&I WIIC Practice Network Knowledge Management

 Program Scope and Objectives

-1. Purpose: This IRM section describes the Practice Network (PN) structure, the members and their respective roles and responsibilities as part of the Withholding and International Individual Compliance (WIIC) Practice Area in the Large Business and International (LB&I) Division.
+1. Purpose: This IRM section describes the Practice Network (PN) structure, the members and their respective roles and responsibilities as part of the Withholding, Exchange and International Individual Compliance (WEIIC) Practice Area in the Large Business and International (LB&I) Division.

-2. Audience: The primary users of this IRM are employees, management and executives of the WIIC Practice Area in the LB&I division.
+2. Audience: The primary users of this IRM are employees, management, and executives of the WEIIC Practice Area in the LB&I division.

-1. Serve as the engine for the LB&I international strategy, training and data management
+1. Serve as the engine for the LB&I international strategy, training, and knowledge management

 2. Facilitate collaboration and skills transfer related to case strategies and resolution